sfomuseum/wasm-age/README.md

 ![](docs/images/wasm-age-purge.png)

 If you need to purge the (offline) application cache click the "purge offline cache" link next to the ![](docs/images/icon-recycle.svg) icon at the bottom of the page.

+## Mobile

+The application is responsive and adjusts to mobile devices.

 ## See also